 Student Loans and Divorce

 Not only does student loan debt often place additional strain on a marriage, but it can also play a part in the divorce.
-Depending on the state you live in, and when the loans were taken out, they may factor into the divorce settlement.
+Depending on the state you live in, and when the loans were taken out, they may also factor into the divorce settlement.

 The definitions are fairly simple.
 Marital property is generally anything acquired during a marriage.
 On the other hand, separate property consists of things obtained outside the marriage.
 This also includes things like gifts or inheritances.